 But before you can start building that irreplaceable friendship with your new best friend there is one key thing you (and your dog) need to learn first: communication is key.

-For those short on time because they would rather be playing with their puppy than reading this article, our top two resources for new dog owners are Karen Pryor’s book “Don’t Shoot the Dog” and Cesar Millan’s audiobook “Cesar’s Way” on Amazon.
+For those short on time, because they would rather be playing with their puppy than reading this article(we don’t blame you!), our top two resources for new dog owners are Karen Pryor’s book “Don’t Shoot the Dog” and Cesar Millan’s audiobook “Cesar’s Way” on Amazon.